FactoDeepLearning/VerticalAttentionOCR/README.md

 # Vertical Attention Network: an end-to-end model for handwritten text recognition at paragraph level.
-This repository is a public implementation of the paper: "End-to-end Handwritten Paragraph Text Recognition Using a Vertical Attention Network"
+This repository is a public implementation of the paper: "End-to-end Handwritten Paragraph Text Recognition Using a Vertical Attention Network".

+The paper is available at https://arxiv.org/abs/2012.03868

 It focuses on Optical Character Recognition (OCR) applied at line and paragraph levels.